RiccardoRomeo01/BDATM_Project/README.md

 ├── BDATM_Projecy_GraphAny.ipynb
 ```
 ## File Description
-*  `Relbench_GA_data_import.ipynb`: this Jupiter notebook is used in order to import the node classification task from Relbench in a pickle format;
+*  `Relbench_GA_data_import.ipynb`: this notebook is used in order to import the node classification task from Relbench in a pickle format;
 *  `BDATM_Projecy_GraphAny.ipynb`: in this notebook GraphAny is tested on the imported node classification task.

 ## Projectual Details